Leon-wyl/AirBrB/README.md

 				<li>Features implemented that satisfy requirements as outlined in `2.1`, `2.2`, `2.3`, `2.4`, and `2.5` (for pairs).</li>
 				<li>Features implemented in a mobile responsive way that work on screens as small as 400px wide, 700px high</li>
 				<li>Responsive design will contribute up to one quarter of the marks of this section</li>
+				<li>You MUST update the progress.csv file in the root folder of this repository as you complete things partially or fully.
+The valid values are "NO", "PARTIAL", and "YES".
+Updating this is necessary so that your tutor knows what to focus on and what to avoid - giving them the best understanding of your work and provide you with marks you have earned.</li>
 			</ul>
 		</td>
 	</tr>